makandz/synduce/deliverable-2/README.md

  * Provide clear steps for using each feature described above
  * This section is critical to testing your application and must be done carefully and thoughtfully

-First you will need to go into an internet browser of your choice and type in the URL if the application.
-Refer to the bottom of the document for the application link. you will then land on this page:
+First a user will need to go into an internet browser of their choice and type in the URL of the application.
+Refer to the end of the document for the link to the web application.
+They will then land on the home page:

 ![home_page](md_images/home_page.png)